DenisDvlp/Pets/README.md

 ### Solution Design

-Client communicates with server using NamedPipe API.
+Client communicates with a server using NamedPipe API.
 Server has a loop which supports processing only one client at a time.
 Server always listen for client actions.
 Server stores data sent from a client in its local storage.
 Server constructs a custom class instance after a request from the client.
 Client can receive objects after a corresponding request has been sent to a server.
 Client prints received data constructed by server.
-If client closes server will stays wait for another client.
+If client closes server stays wait for another client.

 ### Common